insha/salah/README.md

 **Madhab**

+Setting for the Asr prayer time.
+For Hanafi madhab, the Asr is bit later than that of the Shafi madhab.

 | Value | Description |
 | ----- | ----------- |
 | `Shafi` | Earlier Asr time |
 | `Hanafi` | Later Asr time |

 **HighLatitudeRule**

+Rule for approximating Fajr and Isha at high latitudes.

 | Value | Description |
 | ----- | ----------- |